tuck1s/sparkypmtatracking/README.md

 or `crontab -e` then paste in cronfile contents.

 # CI code tests
-The project includes built-in test files as per usual Go / Travis CI / Coveralls practices.
+The project includes built-in tests as per usual Go / Travis CI / Coveralls practices.

 # Pre-requisites